gunnar2k/rate-limiting-poc/README.md

 ## `OrganizationWorker`

 Use to enqueue new requests.
-Internally, the worker processes the request queue of functions to be called.
+Internally, the worker regularly processes the queue.

 Adding new requests can be done by: